jumpinjackie/forge-e33-mod/design/GREEN.md

 3G
 Kindred Enchantment - Nevron
 {1}{G}, Sacrifice a Nevron: Search your library for a Nevron permanent with mana value X and put it into the battlefield where X is the sacrificed Nevron's mana value plus one.
 Activate this ability only once each turn.
+---
+Even in an artificial painted world, there is a natural order.
 ```

 [card implementation](../custom/cards/n/nevron_pecking_order.txt)